yabdlle/cordia-jobs/README.md

 ?company: Search for job postings from a specific company, with optional role filtering (e.g., ?company Netflix SWE).
 The bot also features a ?recent command to highlight jobs posted in the last 48 hours and a ?commands command for a comprehensive list of available functionalities.
 With periodic updates every minute, the bot ensures you never miss out on new opportunities.

 To get started, clone the repository, install dependencies, set up your Discord token in a .env file, and run the bot.
-For detailed information on commands, setup, and contribution, refer to the source code and documentation.